What Constitutes Proper Lecture Etiquette?

 Transkriptor 2023-09-15

-Proper etiquette and good manners during lectures are essential for fostering a respectful and conducive learning environment.
+Proper etiquette and good manners during lectures are essential for fostering a respectful and conducive learning environment, and can be supported by resources like transcription for education .
 Whether in a physical classroom or a virtual lecture via Zoom, the first day of class sets the subject line for how you and the whole class will interact throughout the semester.
 From arriving on time and refraining from disruptive behaviors to actively engaging and paying attention, lecture etiquette is crucial to effective learning.

 What are the Primary Components of Lecture Etiquette for Attendees?